nickg/nvc/README.md

       flex check llvm-dev pkg-config zlib1g-dev libdw-dev \
       libffi-dev libzstd-dev

+On `rpm` based distributions, the following can be installed to fulfill required dependencies:

+    sudo dnf install autoconf automake flex check llvm-devel libffi-devel \
+      zlib-ng-compat-devel libzstd-devel elfutils-devel

 Only the MSYS2 environment on Windows is supported.
 The required dependencies can be installed with: